Madlykeanu/Underilla/README.md

 ## Custom biome
 Cave generation on custom biomes is now working.
 Features (ores, flowers etc) will be placed according to the custom surface world biome but structures won't.
-If you have a custom world with custom biomes, you should enable custom biome it in the config.

 ## Feature fiter
-If you want to remove some of the game features, for example the `monster_room` you can create a datapack where you have customine witch feature can spawn in each biome.
+If you want to remove some of the game features, for example the `monster_room` you can create a datapack where you have customize witch feature can spawn in each biome.
 Underilla will generate feature according to your cusomized biome.
 It can also be used to add feature to some biome.
 For example a quartz_ore feature if your nether is disabled you you still want your builder to have quartz.

 ## Build
-Create a working jar with `./gradlew assemble`
+Create a working jar with `./gradlew assemble`.

-## TODO
-- Build-in pre-generation system.
-- Allow to generate the 2nd world on the fly.
+Run a local paper server with the example map & datapack on Linux.
 ```sh
 rm Underilla-Spigot/run/world_surface/ -fr; cp testMap/world/ Underilla-Spigot/run/world_surface/; rm -fr Underilla-Spigot/run/world/; mkdir -pv Underilla-Spigot/run/world/datapacks; cp UnderillaBaseDataPack/ Underilla-Spigot/run/world/datapacks; ./gradlew runServer
 ```

+## TODO
+- Build-in pre-generation system.